-I learned FPV flying the hard way: by messing around and crashing a lot.
-Later on I realized there are exercises beginners can do to gradually build up skills and confidence.
-Also there are simple rules we can follow to avoid accidents.
-In this article we will show you how to start and improve flying a drone in FPV like a pro (or multicopter if you prefer).
+We learned FPV flying (first person view) the hard way, crashes after crashes until we get it right.
+Later on I realized there are exercises beginners can do to gradually build up their skills and confidence.
+Also, there are also simple safety rules we should follow to avoid accidents and injury to ourselves and others.

 Before we start, we would like to mention some of the basic safety rules about flying FPV.

-- Range test your radio and video system when you arrive in a new environment, find out if there is any signal dead spots
+- Range test your radio and video system when you arrive in a new environment, find out if there is any signal dead spots or interference

 Things you should know before learning FPV